 Published on October 8th, 2012 | by Julie Finn15

 Like the look (and smell!) of those cute hanging car air fresheners?
-You can make your own all-natural car air freshener, one that has no toxic ingredients, that can be any shape and color that you want, and that emits your absolute favorite scent for your driving pleasure.
+Here’s how to make a car air freshener, one that has no toxic ingredients, that can be any shape and color that you want, and that emits your absolute favorite scent for your driving pleasure.

 The secret to this project is wool felt.
 Wool felt is a little thicker and stiffer than recycled plastic felt, which means that it will hold a simple shape well without curling when it’s hung.
 Wool felt also comes in a ton of amazing colors, so you’ll have a LOT of options for your air freshener.

 1. Cut it out!
 Cut out a simple shape, about 4″ tall, from wool felt.
 I used my Cricut to cut out a basic tree shape (but not THAT tree shape!) from paper, and then used that as a template to cut the same shape from felt.

 2. Make it smelly!
 Drop several drops of your favorite combination of essential oils right onto the wool shape.
 Essential oils are a natural source of scent, and you can always benefit from aromatherapy in your car–for instance, I always include peppermint essential oil in my mix of scents, both because I find it a comforting scent and because it helps keep me awake on long drives.
 You’ll want the scent to be too strong at first, because much of that will evaporate very quickly, so don’t be afraid to have a heavy hand with the oils.